-For your safety, drain your MacBook Pro's battery before you begin this procedure.
+To minimize risk of damage, turn on your MacBook and allow the battery to fully discharge before starting this procedure.
 A charged lithium-ion battery can create a dangerous and uncontrollable fire if accidentally punctured.
+If your battery is swollen, take extra precautions.